Brownymister/svelte-tailwind-boilerplate/README.md

 3. Navigate to the project directory: `cd <YOUR_PROJECT_NAME>`
 4. Run `npm install`
 5. Run `npm run dev` for starting the dev server.

+## Contributing

+All contributions are very welcome.
+Feel free to open an issue or a pr (to the Dev branch).